jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 The Resource Public Key Infrastructure (RPKI) is used to secure inter-domain routing on the internet.
-This document defines a new Registration Data Access Protocol (RDAP) extension, "rpki1", for accessing the RPKI registration data in the Regional Internet Registries (RIRs) through RDAP.
+This document defines a new Registration Data Access Protocol (RDAP) extension, "rpki1", for accessing the RPKI registration data in the Internet Number Registries (INRs) through RDAP.
+An Internet Number Registry (INR) could be a Regional Internet Registry (RIR), a National Internet Registry (NIR), or a Local Internet Registry (LIR).

 {mainmatter}